LiozElmalem/Iterable/README.md

 # Iterable

-This project represent iterable class.
+This project represent iterable class like itertools in python : https://docs.python.org/2/library/itertools.html.

 ### The tasks written by: